Why You Should Tell Investors About All Your Competitors

 I learned a really great lesson years ago about the power of controlling the flow of information.
 Let me set the scene for you.

 I was watching a company pitch to the VC fund I was an Entrepreneur in Residence (EIR) at.
-The CEO went out of his way to talk about the competition, the competition’s strength, and the competition’s weaknesses.
+The CEO went out of his way to talk about the competition, the competition’s strengths, and the competition’s weaknesses.

 You always want to be completely transparent with investors, even about your closest competitors.